 Google’s integration of AI Mode marks the most significant shift in search since the internet’s early days.
-However, this transformative change presents a dual challenge for multi-location businesses: extreme technical volatility coupled with systemic AI bias
+However, this transformative change presents a dual challenge for multi-location brands: extreme technical volatility coupled with systemic AI bias.

 As this new feature transforms how billions of users discover information online, industry experts are now starting to realize that its impact goes deeper than initially expected.
 Put simply, the traditional search isn’t just evolving; it’s undergoing a fundamental restructuring driven by forces that are both unpredictable and inherently skewed.